From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Observations and Analysis

-However, our experiments reveal that the Patch Encoder and Decoder trained on small datasets exhibit strong data biases.
-We froze the LLM Backbone and trained the Patch Encoder and Decoder on various small datasets, then tested their zero-shot capabilities on the ETTh1 test set, with results shown in Table~\ref{tab: encoder preference}.
-The composition of pre-training data significantly impacts zero-shot performance on ETTh1.
-Better predictive performance is observed when the training data distribution closely resembles that of ETTh1.
-For instance, the Electricity dataset, which shares a similar distribution to ETTh1, yields notably superior zero-shot test results.
-In contrast, the Exchange Rate dataset, which has a very different distribution from ETTh1, produces poor zero-shot prediction results.
-Due to the absence of a vocabulary akin to LLMs or a discrete codebook as found in image processing~\cite{gu2022vector}, the Patch Encoder and Decoder for time series fail to learn robust time series representation and decoding capabilities from small datasets.
-Instead, they introduce a strong bias towards the characteristics of the training data.
-This results in zero-shot and few-shot tests being conducted under significant data representation bias, leading to pre-trained representations that may not be suitable for the test data.
-Consequently, the conclusions drawn from such zero-shot and few-shot experiments lack validity.
-These zero-shot and few-shot tests are also ineffective in evaluating the effectiveness of LLMs for time series prediction tasks.
+We also argue that existing evaluations of zero-shot and few-shot performance for LLM-based time series prediction have limitations, mainly because the Tokenizer and Detokenizer are not trained in an unbiased manner.
+Current experiments focus on small, publicly available datasets.
+For zero-shot testing, researchers typically train the Tokenizer and Detokenizer while freezing the LLM Backbone on one dataset, with some studies also fine-tuning the Backbone.
+The model is then tested on another small dataset.
+For few-shot testing, researchers pre-train the Tokenizer and Detokenizer on a small dataset and subsequently fine-tune the Patch Tokenizer and Detokenizer or a subset of parameters using 5\% to 10\% of the target dataset's training data.
+However, our experiments show that the Patch Tokenizer and Detokenizer trained on small datasets exhibit strong data biases.
+We froze the Backbone and trained the Tokenizer-Detokenizer on different datasets, then tested their zero-shot performance on the ETTH1 test set (Table~\ref{tab: encoder preference}).
+The composition of pre-training data significantly impacts performance: better results occur when the training data distribution resembles that of ETTH1.
+For instance, the Electricity dataset, which shares a similar distribution, yields notably better zero-shot results, while the Exchange Rate dataset, with a very different distribution, performs poorly.
+Due to the absence of a vocabulary or discrete codebook akin to those in language or image domains~\cite{gu2022vector}, the Tokenizer and Detokenizer fail to learn robust time series representations from small datasets and instead introduce strong biases tied to the training data.
+As a result, zero-shot and few-shot tests are conducted under significant data representation bias, leading to pre-trained representations that may not generalize to the test data.
+Consequently, conclusions drawn from such tests lack validity and fail to effectively evaluate the predictive capabilities of LLMs in time series tasks.